Jonasdoubleyou/uni-def/README.md

 We chose Protobuf as a dataformat to represent the AST, through that tooling can be written in a lot of different languages that got a Protobuf library, and the AST can easily be transfered between tools.
 Also Protobufs can be represented in a very compact way, reducing code size to a minimum.

+# Philosophy - part 2

+Keep it simple, stupid.
+UNI is based on Modules that define a certain functionality, modules depend on other modules.
+Modules contain types and functions and a special initializer function.
+That's it.
+There are no classes, extension functions, decorators whatever.
+Because they are all syntactic sugar for ... well, types and functions.

 This Repo is a formal definition of the language, various tools can be found elsewhere: